 The Klang Valley Integrated Transit System consists of these Light Rail Transit (LRT) systems – the Ampang Line LRT, the Sri Petaling Line LRT and the Kelana Jaya Line LRT – operated by Rapid Rail Sdn Bhd.

-The integrated transit system also includes three commuter rail lines (along with shuttle services) operated as the KTM Komuter (Batu Caves – Tampin / Pulau Sebang Line), KTM Komuter (Tanjung Malim – Port Klang Line) and KTM Komuter – Skypark Link, plus one Monorail line known as the KL Monorail.
+The integrated transit system also includes three commuter rail lines (along with shuttle services) operated as the KTM Komuter – Seremban Line, KTM Komuter – Port Klang Line and KTM Komuter – Skypark Link, plus one Monorail line known as the KL Monorail.

 The MRT-based public transport network, 51km MRT Kajang Line, was integrated to the Klang Valley Mass Rapid Transit (KVMRT) project in 2017.

 The MRT Putrajaya Line is the second line of the KVMRT Project to be developed after the successful completion of first line — MRT Kajang Line in July 2017.
-The MRT Putrajaya line Phase 1 will start operations from 3pm on Thursday, 16th June 2022.
+The MRT Putrajaya Line complete operations began from 16th March 2023.

 The timeline for the development of Kuala Lumpur / Klang Valley Integrated Transit System is as follow: